erlpic

 2020-09-06 | #c #database #lmdb

 LMDB is a neat embedded key value database.
 It stands for Lightning Memory-Mapped Database.
 It is useful for small applications where you don’t have to worry about schemas or relations.
 Think of the usecase where you might use a hashmap but you want the state to be persistent.
 LMDB is written in C and is even able to be linked with pkgconfig.
-A lot of times people use a wrapper, but I wanted to see what it was like to use this directly with C.
+A lot of times people use a wrapper, but I wanted to see what it was like to use this directly with C. It isn’t difficult, but I found basic tutorials hard to come by.
+So in this post I’ll show you to store and retrieve string key value pairs.

 Continue reading 